chrisconta/taxops-nexus-ui/README.md

 npm run lint
 ```

+## Tool switching & confirmations

+The `ai-orchestrator` function decides which tool to run based on the
+conversation history.
+When the user message suggests a different tool than the
+current one, the orchestrator asks for confirmation before switching.
+These
+confirmation prompts are triggered automatically and can be accepted by replying
+"yes" or declined with "no".
+The frontend simply sends the user's messages to
+the orchestrator via `supabase.functions.invoke('ai-orchestrator')`, and the
+orchestrator handles tool selection, switch requests and dispatching.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/dc37e217-b8f8-40fe-aca2-6f138dd1ae04) and click on Share -> Publish.